mit-rss/wall_follower_tesse/README.md

 After you have run your wall follower code and the speed logger, either together in real time or using a rosbag, you will need to run one more script to get the average speed from the forward velocity log.
 We've provided this script at `wall_follower_tesse/src/average_speed.py` - to execute it run `python average_speed.py` from within the `src` directory in your VM terminal (or use an absolute path to run it from elsewhere).

-By default, the speed logger will leave its log at `~/.ros/speed_log.txt` when run via launch file, so `average_speed.py` defaults to looking for it there.
-However, if you would like to save, rename, and move around these speed logs you can definitely do so - to get the average speed from a log that has been moved or renamed you can specify the absolute path of your log as an optional command line argument: `python average_speed.py <absolute path to log>`.
+By default, the speed logger will leave its log at `~/.ros/speed_log.txt` when run via launch file, so `average_speed.py` defaults to looking for it there. **Also, note that each time you run the speed logger node, this `~/.ros/speed_log.txt` location will be overwritten.** However, if you would like to save, rename, and move around these speed logs you can definitely do so - to get the average speed from a log that has been moved or renamed you can specify the absolute path of your log as an optional command line argument: `python average_speed.py <absolute path to log>`.
 Note that the script will need you to use `/home/racecar` rather than the `~` shortcut when providing this path.

 ## Steps to Success (some tips)
 - start with simple track at slow speeds